Businesses that import food or food ingredients for retail sale in Australia are considered a food business.

 Importers that sell product at retail level are required to notify the local council of their business and food activity details.

-From 1 September 2015 notification is satisfied by notifying councils via applications for services, permits and approvals, and through rates notice registrations.
+From 1 September 2015 notification is satisfied by notifying councils via applications for services, permits and approvals.

 - contact your local council